Surf Products Made In The USA

-Probably one of the recognizable brands in surfing, Channel Islands Surfboards have been under the feet of countless surfers in local line ups and on the world tour.
-Since 1969, CI’s have been made down in Santa Barbara and still to this day, all of their boards are shaped domestically.
+Probably one of the recognizable brands in surfing, Channel Islands Surfboards has been under the feet of countless surfers in local lineups and on the world tour.
+Since 1969, CI’s have been made down in Santa Barbara, and still to this day, all of their boards are shaped domestically.

 For one of the biggest snowboard companies in the world with some of the most famous riders in the history of the sport, you’d kind of expect Lib Tech to outsource their production.
 However, Lib Tech holds it down by continuing to manufacture all of their boards including surfboards up in Sequim, Washington.

 Based out of the North Shore, Pyzel has become one of the most popular and respected shapers in the past decade.
 To keep up with the demand, he’s now opened a second shop in Oceanside, California.

 Bill Stewart is credited by some as the father of the modern longboard.
 While that might be up for debate, you can’t argue with the fact that Stewart has been making great, proven boards in Southern California for decades.

 Futures is the shop's favorite fin plug system and they in recent years have been moving production of most of their templates back to Huntington Beach, CA. The Alpha, Thermotech, Control, Fiberglass, and Honeycomb fins are all made domestically.

 Lib Tech is committed to being as eco-friendly as possible and uses its unique fabric material from their surfboard production to upcycle fins sets.
 For each board Lib makes up in Washington they’re able to upcycle a few sets of their RRIPS fins which are available in a variety of options.